utsabray10-glitch/variant_annotation_tool/README.md

  - No testing at all.
 Should test all computations and querying of the API
  - All threads wait while computation of all of them is finished.
 This waiting is unnecessary.
 Threads should be released the moment their result is consumed.
  - Optimal number of threads and optimal batch size can be obtained using more benchmarking
- - Support for generating HGVS notation for more variant types
+ - More comprehensive variant typing by looking at REF and ALT allele sequences
  - More validation on both data in vcf and data obtained from VEP API
  - Setup github action that automatically generates [PyDocs.md](./PyDocs.md) whenever there is a change in source code